Talberon/quest-app/README.md

 ## What we intend to build

-- [ ] A visual drag-and-drop draft lineup designer for arbitrary numbers of players
+- [x] A visual drag-and-drop draft lineup designer for arbitrary numbers of players
 - [ ] The ability to store these lineups somewhere so we can retrieve them (maybe sqlite or dynamodb or something)
 - [ ] A method of reporting the result of who won with a particular lineup
 - [ ] A "pick for me" option that takes a number of players and provides the appropriate lineup
-- [ ] A "predicted winner" that can be compared to the actual result for analysis
+- [x] A "predicted winner" that can be compared to the actual result for analysis
+- [ ] Provide brief info on how much information a lineup has for each faction